Lifestyle | Food Features

 They might even look like a dark chocolate, but given the inclusion of a good quantity of dairy, they are technically milk chocolates.
 They are like a dark and milk chocolate hybrid and worth a try.

-They will typically have 40% and higher cacao mass, whereas the FDA allows a product to be called milk chocolate with as little as 10% cacao mass (Hershey’s Kisses are believed to contain about 30%, but have at times been described to contain as little as 11%).
+They will typically have 40% and higher cacao mass, whereas the FDA allows a product to be called milk chocolate with as little as 10% cacao mass.
+We love Valrhona Jivara (40%).
+(In contrast, Hershey’s Kisses have been reported to have as little as 11% cacao).

 We have even tasted a 70%-er – Slitti Lattenero from Italy – which is a revelation.
 A good basic baking milk chocolate would be Callebaut from Belgium, which is about 33% cacao.
 Look for it in bulk form online or in specialty stores.